 Attitudes in opposition to presidential pomp were also reflected by early presidential salaries that barely kept pace with the burdens inherent in the office.
-Jefferson acknowledged that he emerged from office almost $10,000 poorer because of the expense of running the Executive Mansion.2 As for furnishing the house itself, congressional appropriations were usually lean, considering the basic needs for a house this size, as well as the heavy use to which everything was subjected.
+President Thomas Jefferson acknowledged that he emerged from office almost $10,000 poorer because of the expense of running the Executive Mansion.2 As for furnishing the house itself, congressional appropriations were usually lean, considering the basic needs for a house this size, as well as the heavy use to which everything was subjected.

 When the first occupants, John and Abigail Adams, moved to the White House in 1800, the East Room, originally designed to be the “Public Audience Chamber,” was still structurally unfinished.
 It remained so 14 years later, when the British burned the house.
 The East Room was not completely furnished until late 1829 and was done so then only because many congressmen had found the room embarrassingly empty when Lafayette visited five years earlier.